bgaze/laravel-crud/doc/usage.md

 @extends('crud-classic::layout')
 ```

-Then use pass it to the CRUD command option:
+Then pass it to the CRUD command:

 ```
 php artisan crud:classic --layout=layouts.main MyModelFullName
 ```

-You can configure your app to use it as default for all commands using layout key in `/config/crud.php`.
+You can configure your app to use it as default in `/config/crud.php`.
-You can always use the `theme` option on command to override that configuration.
+You can always override that configuration using the `theme` option on the command.

 ```
 'layout' => 'layouts.main',